Go West (song)

-"Go West" is a song by American disco group Village People, released as the second single from their fourth studio album of the same name (1979).
-It was written by Jacques Morali, Henri Belolo and lead singer Victor Willis.
-The song was successful in the disco scene during the late 1970s.
-"Go West" found further success when it was covered in 1993 by English synth-pop duo Pet Shop Boys.
+"Go West" is a song by American disco group Village People, released in June 1979 by Casablanca Records as the second single from their fourth studio album of the same name (1979).
+The song was written by Jacques Morali, Henri Belolo and lead singer Victor Willis, while Morali produced it.
+It was successful in the disco scene during the late 1970s and a top-20 hit in Belgium, Ireland and the UK.

+"Go West" found further success when it was covered in 1993 by English synth-pop duo Pet Shop Boys, with their version reaching No. 2 on the UK Singles Chart, and No. 1 in Germany, Sweden, Switzerland and Austria.
+It has since become a successful sport chant, especially in European football.

 Village People version

-The song's title is attributed to the 19th-century quote "Go West, young man" commonly attributed to Horace Greeley, a rallying cry for the colonization of the American West, but also an invitation to pursue one's own dreams and individuality.
-The melody resembles that of the State Anthem of the Soviet Union (and later National anthem of Russia) composed by Alexander Alexandrov.
+The song's title is attributed to the 19th-century quote "Go West, young man" commonly attributed to the American newspaper editor Horace Greeley, a rallying cry for the settlement and colonization of the American West, but also an invitation to pursue one's own dreams and individuality.
+The melody resembles that of the State Anthem of the Soviet Union (and later National anthem of Russia) composed by Alexander Alexandrov, and also shares some melodic elements with the Christian worship song "Give Thanks with a Grateful Heart" by Henry Smith and later covered by Don Moen.

 Both the 7″ and 12″ versions of the song were subsequently collected on various greatest hits albums, including a 1997 radio remix which was made in the wake of the success of Pet Shop Boys' 1993 version.

-The song does share some melodic elements with "Give Thanks with a Grateful Heart" by Henry Smith and later covered by Don Moen.
+Billboard said that "Having turned tongue-in-cheek plugs for the YMCA and the Navy into top three singles, pop's top jinglesmiths here wax enthusiastic about the wide open spaces of the West.
 Record World said that "the disco-pop hook is surrounded by a resounding harmony chorus accentuated by full-bodied production."
 Classic Rock History critic Brian Kachejian rated it the Village People's 6th greatest song.